isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2008-08-17-national-day-rally-2008-speech-by-prime-minister.md

 b.
 We import all our fuel, and produce all our electricity from imported oil and natural gas
 c.
 When world prices go up, how do we keep our rice, petrol, or electricity prices down?
 d.
 In terms of dollars, wages have not gone down
-&nbsp; i.
+&nbsp;&nbsp;&nbsp; i.
 Most workers are earning more dollars this year
-&nbsp; ii.
+&nbsp;&nbsp;&nbsp; ii.
 Last year was a good year; wages and bonuses went up
-&nbsp; iii.
+&nbsp;&nbsp;&nbsp; iii.
 But when we spend money, we find that each dollar has shrunk
 &nbsp; iv.
 With inflation, some of your wage increase went to you, but quite a lot went to the oil producers

 e.
 Simply put, oil producers (e.g. Arabs and Russians) are now richer, therefore oil consumers (e. us) are now poorer

 Singaporeans wish the Government would do something to keep prices from rising, e.g. just control prices, and not let them go up

 a.
 But subsidies cost huge sums of money
 b.
 Even oil and gas producers find them hard to sustain
 c.
 Many countries have had to cut their oil subsidies recently, e.g. Indonesia, Malaysia, China and India

 We have not fixed electricity price; instead, we have given U-Save

 a. e. top up your SingPower account with cash
 b.
 Help you directly
 c.
 Lower-income households get more – this year’s U-Save is equal to 3-6 months of their utility bills
 d.
 If you can cut down and use less electricity (or gas or water), then the U-Save money will offset your bills for an even longer time

 This year we have done more to help Singaporeans

 a.
 Had foreseen the spike in inflation last year
 b.
 Hence made significant distribution in the Budget
-  &nbsp; i.
+&nbsp;&nbsp;&nbsp; i.
 For all Singaporeans, but targeted at the middle-income and especially the needy
-  &nbsp; ii.
+&nbsp;&nbsp;&nbsp; ii.
 Growth Dividends, Medisave Top-ups and other relief measures

 c.
 Besides the Budget, many other measures to help needy
-&nbsp; i.
+&nbsp;&nbsp;&nbsp; i.
 For low-income workers
-&nbsp; &nbsp; 1.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  1.
 Workfare to top-up their income and savings
-&nbsp; &nbsp; 2.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  2.
 Special one-off payment in this year’s NWC
-&nbsp; ii.
+&nbsp;&nbsp;&nbsp; ii.
 For the destitute
-&nbsp; &nbsp; 1.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  1.
 Higher Public Assistance rates
-&nbsp; &nbsp; 2.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  2.
 ComCare and Medifund (+ Medifund Silver)
-&nbsp; iii.
+&nbsp;&nbsp;&nbsp; iii.
 For retirees
-&nbsp; &nbsp; 1.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  1.
 Extra 1% interest on first $60,000 of CPF balances since 1 Jan (announced in last NDR)
-&nbsp; &nbsp; 2.
+&nbs2.
 Will help preserve the value of your savings for old age

 d.
 Overall, $3 bn of help from Government this year